 What is the compulsory education age range in the country?

-Compulsory schooling concerns the age group between 6 and 16 years and is fulfilled attending the first cycle of education (i.e. the 5 years of primary school and the 3 years of lower-secondary school) and the first two years of secondary schools in second degree, or, alternatively, by attending educational courses and professional training carried out by training structures accredited by the Regions.
+Compulsory schooling concerns the age group between 6 and 16 years.
+It is fulfilled by attending the first cycle of education (i.e. 5 years of primary school and 3 years of lower-secondary school) and the first two years of secondary schools in second degree, or by attending educational courses and professional training carried out by training structures accredited by the Regions.

-After the age of 16 there is an educational obligation until learners have graduated from high school or achieved a qualification through a professional course.
+After the age of 16 there is an educational obligation which can be fulfilled by graduating high school or attending a professional course to achieve the qualification.

-In addition, to fulfil the right and duty to education and training, there are professional apprenticeship qualifications for young people between the ages of 15 and 25, a form of contract with a maximum duration of three or four years in the case of a four-year regional diploma.
+In addition, to fulfil the right and duty to education and training, there is a professional apprenticeship qualification for young people aged 15–25, a form of contract with a maximum duration of three or four years in the case of a four-year regional diploma.

 What are the typical age ranges for the ISCED levels?